 |What help will I need?|

-Spanish banks offer similar products to those in the UK and the rest of Europe.
+Offer similar products to those in the UK and the rest of Europe.
 When purchasing your Spanish property you will need to open a non-resident bank account.
 Thereafter, and if you need, you can shop around to see what mortgage opportunities are on offer.
 As a rough guide I would suggest that before opening the account with a specific bank that you first check the list of charges, the ability of staff to speak your language, the provision of internet banking facilities, and finally the accessibility of their website in your own language.
 Still to this day there are many banks in Spain who operate pages in English, and yet do not accord the same criteria to account transactions; so making it doubly difficult to understand charges or movements on your account.

 Having found the estate agent and the bank, then the next assistant, if you need, is to locate a lawyer.
 Over the years, as the property market expanded, many lawyers moved to the town from the cities to either join established small firms or open independently their own offices.
 What is certain, and contrary to all the established thought, concerning "independent lawyers" and the press reports stating that you should NEVER use the lawyer recommended by an agent; then I would challenge this by adding that not all lawyers are the same.
 Like doctors, each offers specialist knowledge: an aptitude to ease and communicate well with local farmers can be very useful to a successful conveyance, is respected by the local community, has prudence when making definitive searches, is understanding of the implications and changes current in property and land legislature, is proactive in the ways of organising, amplifying and correcting incomplete deeds, and of course is fully registered with college of lawyers.
 Consequently while some lawyers will accept the challenge of a first title deed say for a village or country property, many more will shy away from the task, simply suggesting to their client that such a property is "years of work, and impossible or too risky to ever be fully registered."

 The role of gestor; is not dissimilar to that of a solicitor in the UK; but is still very different in that a gestor is an accountant as well as possessing an understanding of the law.
 They are not lawyers or tax advisors, but they do have their own institute of associates like the legal and financial professions.
 The office of gestor originated at the turn of the century to bridge the gap for Spain's illiterate communities and the states bureaucratic systems.
 For a small fee a gestor can help with organizing a wide range of documents needed for successful life in Spain, they can check contracts, assist in applications for residence in Spain, changing driver and vehicle documents, tax return filing, and so on.
-A gestor can be extremely useful to you during your life in Spain’s system either as a resident or non-resident owner of property; and while they have no specific authority to advise in specialist tax operations they are nevertheless very useful in the preparation and submission of the relevant declarations such annual renta income tax and patrimonial wealth tax.
+A gestor can be extremely useful to you during your life in Spain’s bureaucratic system either as a resident or non-resident owner of property; and while they have no specific authority to advise in specialist tax operations they are nevertheless very useful in the preparation and submission of the relevant declarations such annual rental income tax and patrimonial wealth tax.

 Many of us still use our High Street Bank to transfer money, whether it be UK to Spain, Spain to UK or indeed, anywhere else abroad.
 Whether it be ad-hoc one off payments or regular transfers such as pensions, mortgage repayments or a hard-earned salary we all want the best for our money.
 Using the Banks, we normally suffer poor exchange rates, charges to send the money and fees to receive it.
 In these times of volatile markets, we need to be ensuring we maximize whatever rate we can achieve.